carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 ![Figure 3.1](fig/03-new_google_sheet_circled.png){alt='new google sheet'}

-Then navigate to the file menu and select "Import".
+Then navigate to the 'File' menu and select 'Import'.

 ![Figure 3.2](fig/03-new_google_sheet_import.png){alt='google sheet import'}

-Select the "Upload" tab on the new window.
+Select the 'Upload' tab on the new window.
 Here you can drag and drop you canids.tsv onto the window.
-You can also click "Select a file from your device" if you prefer to navigate to your file.
+You can also click 'Browse' if you prefer to navigate to your file.

 ![Figure 3.3](fig/03-new_google_sheet_upload.png){alt='google sheet upload'}

-Tab seperated files are well supported on Google Sheets, and the default import options should be fine.
-If your have issues you could try setting the selector type to "Tab".
+Tab separated files are well supported on Google Sheets, and the default import options should be fine.
+If your have issues you could try setting the selector type to 'Tab'.

 ![Figure 3.4](fig/03-new_google_sheet_file.png){alt='google sheet file type'}